laats/dpdq/readme.txt

 --------

 -   Secure
-    -   "Certificate" (public key encryption) based identification and
-        authentication: no passwords to forget.
+    -   Public key encryption based identification and authentication: no passwords transmitted.
     -   All communication is encrypted.
     -   Allows choice of most suitable database management system.